 University of Chicago

-The University of Chicago is one of twenty-five Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+The University of Chicago is one of twenty-two Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Principal Investigator, Lou Philipson, MD, the TrialNet team at the University of Chicago is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Dr. Philipson is an endocrinologist and a leading world authority on diabetes mellitus.
 In 2011, he was named as one of America’s Top Doctors by U.S. News & World Report magazine, and in 2016 Chicago Magazine named him a Top Doctor in Endocrinology, Diabetes and Metabolism.
 His research focuses on the biophysical, molecular and genetic aspects of insulin secretion, and the genetics of diabetes.